rodgzilla/teaching/deep_nlp/lesson_03.md

-  reach the parameter set necessary for the approximation or whether it is even [possible](https://en.wikipedia.org/wiki/Computational_learning_theory) using learning algorithms such as the Gradient Descent.
+  reach the parameter set necessary for the approximation or whether it is even [possible](https://en.wikipedia.org/wiki/Computational_learning_theory) using learning algorithms such as Gradient Descent.

 To remedy these problems, deep learning practitioners use other kind of layers in order to "help" the neural network be able to learn the